chat-data-llc/ai-assistant-chat-data-integration/README.md

-# Integrate OpenAI's Assistant API With Multi-platform With No Code
+# Integrate OpenAI's Assistant API With Multi-platform With Low Code (Totally Free)

 ## Introduction
 [OpenAI's Assistants API](https://platform.openai.com/docs/assistants/overview?context=with-streaming) empowers developers to create sophisticated AI assistants tailored to their specific application needs.
 However, once you've developed your assistant, integrating it into various platforms and constructing a frontend infrastructure can be a daunting task.
 This process includes challenges such as embedding your assistant into websites, and platforms like Slack, Discord, and WhatsApp, not to mention the need for implementing chat history logging, rate limiting, and other protective measures.